Highlights from 2024 NEI Congress: A Broken Cog: Distinguishing Between Adult ADHD and Dementia

 Figure.

-The recording of each of this presentation, as well as all of the presentations from 2024 NEI Fall Congress, will be made available on the NEI website as Encore Presentations for NEI Members.
+The recording of this presentation, as well as all of the presentations from 2024 NEI Fall Congress, will be made available on the NEI website as Encore Presentations for NEI Members.

 Source: